Chicago Times-Herald race: Result and Post-race prizes

+Neither of the cars which finished followed the course: Duryea diverted to find a forge; the Mueller Benz (then driven by Umpire Charles King) diverted to avoid snow-drifts.
+In each case the diversion was longer than the correct route.
+Mueller's car had to be pushed at times and Mueller did not drive the whole way.

 The Fort Worth Gazette stated, "The prizes will be awarded on the showing made in the road race, and in the scientific tests which have been made under the supervision of the best experts in the country."
 The official prize results were not announced until December 5, 1895.
 The race judges determined that "All contestants violated the rules of the race.
 None of the three contestants which finished at Jackson Park kept the course."

 "The judges were compelled to make their awards based on the showing in the tests and in the road race.
 The test took precedence in the rules, but the remarkable run made by Duryea and Mueller compelled substantial recognition.
-It was deemed fair to make an award of the gold medal based largely on tests, and it therefore, went to Morris-Salom.
+It was deemed fair to make an award of the gold medal based largely on tests, and it therefore, went to Salom-Morris.
 The other awards were made on road performances and on special points in design."
 Total prize money awarded was $5,000.